9 Simple Hacks to Stay Healthy at Work [Infographic]

 - Use the other 20 minutes to take a refreshing nap in the passenger seat of your car

-When you go back to work, you’ll feel like you started a brand new day, and that 3 o’clock slump will roll right off you like water on a waxed car.
+You’ll feel alert at work, and that 3 o’clock slump will roll right off you like water on a waxed car.

 8. Take the long way